 What are gum diggers?

-In the Gumdiggers Village there is a short (15 minute) loop video of gum digging history.
-Apparently the original gum diggers wore leather boots, but soon changed to rubber boots to keep their feet dry.
-The name gumboots has stuck in New Zealand.
-In other parts of the world they are called things like Wellington Boots, Wellies, mud boots, and rain boots.
+In Gumdiggers Village, there is a short (15-minute) loop video of gum-digging history.
+Apparently, the original gum diggers wore leather boots but soon changed to rubber boots to keep their feet dry.
+The name “gumboots” has stuck in New Zealand.
+You may know them as Wellingtons, mud boots, or rain boots in other parts of the world.

-- Walk through Gumdiggers Park with respect, remembering that everything you see is authentic, over 100 years old, and irreplaceable.
+Remember to walk through Gumdiggers Park with respect.
+Everything you see is authentic, old, and irreplaceable.

 - Keep a close eye on children.
 Many of the guide ropes are just on the other side of gum digger holes.
 Falling in the holes would be dangerous to both the child and the land.

-Disclaimer: I was provided entrance to take photos, however the opinions expressed here are strictly my own.
+Disclaimer: We were granted entrance to Gummdigger Park to take photos for this article.
+However, the opinions expressed here are strictly my own.